 If you feel a post has been deprecated in error or there is content that should be deprecated, please email email@example.com and we will try to address it immediately.

-Threads listed in the hot topics section on the home page are automatically selected by the server based on the largest number of contributions for current year.
+Threads listed in the hot topics section on the home page are automatically selected by the server based on the largest number of contributors within the last 12 months.

 - The content of this website is made freely available for your general information and use only.
 It is subject to change without notice.